zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 #### Pause the Audio (Pause)

 ```
-public void Pause ();
+public void Pause ()
 ```

 This method pauses the audio.
-For example in background mode, you can call this method to pause the audio.
+Ffor example, when using background mode, you can call this API to pause the audio.

 #### Resume the Audio (Resume)

 ```
-public void Resume ();
+public void Resume ()
 ```

 This method resumes the paused audio.

-> The `Pause`/`Resume` methods have dependencies with the `EnableLocalAudio` method.
-For example, when the `enabled` parameter is set as `False` in the `EnableLocalAudio` method to disable the local audio, calling `Resume` enables the local audio again.
+> `Pause`/`Resume` have dependencies with the method `EnableLocalAudio`.
+For example, when EnableLocalAudio is set to False to disable local audio, calling `Resume` can enable local audio again.

 #### Destroy an Engine Instance (Destroy)

 ```
-public static void Destroy();
+public static void Destroy()
 ```

-This method releases all resources used by the Agora SDK.
-This is useful for applications that occasionally make voice or video calls, to free up resources for other operations when not making calls.
+This method releases all the resources used by the Agora SDK.
+This is useful for applications that occassionaly make voice or video calls, to free up resources for other operations when not making calls.

-Once the application calls `destroy` to destroy the created RtcEngine instance, no other methods in the SDK can be used and no callbacks occur.
+Once the application has called `destroy` to destroy the created RtcEngine instance, no other methods in the SDK can be used and no callbacks occur.

 ### Implement the Video Function

-Before you implement the video function, see [Implement the Voice Function](#voice).
+Before you implement the video function, read [Implement the Voice Function](#voice).
 The basic video function is based on the APIs listed in [Implement the Voice Function](#voice).

 #### Enable the Video Mode (EnableVideo)

 ```
-public int EnableVideo ();
+public int EnableVideo ()
 ```

 This method enables the video mode.
-You can call this method either before joining a channel or during a call.
-If you call this method before joining a channel, the service starts in the video mode.
-If you call this method during a call, the audio mode switches to the video mode.
-To disable the video mode, call the `DisableVideo` method.
+The application can call this method either before entering a channel or during a call.
+If called before entering the channel, the service starts in the video mode; if it is called during a call, it switches from the audio to video mode.
+To disable the video mode, call the `Disablevideo` method.

 <table>
 <colgroup>